 - What you can do to make sure your company doesn’t fall back into bad habits.

-A former Lieutenant Colonel and helicopter pilot in the British Army, Chris Butler now provides executive advisory services in the field of organizational resilience, business challenges of the 21st century, and cyber resilience.
+A former Lieutenant Colonel and helicopter pilot in the British Army, Chris Butler now provides executive advisory services in the field of organisational resilience, business challenges of the 21st century, and cyber resilience.
 As a resilience consultant at Sungard AS, Chris provides senior leadership teams with bespoke training sessions on crisis leadership and management, business continuity, disaster recovery, information security, IT service continuity, and crisis response capability building and coaching.

 The full transcript of this episode is available below.

 OLIVER LOMER (OL): What does resilience look like in a post-COVID world?
 Let’s just say it’s complicated.
 But it should be one of your top priorities right now.
-I’m your host, Oliver Lomer, and this is IT Availability Now, the show that tells stories of business resilience from the people who keep the digital world available.
+I’m your host, Oliver Lomer, and this is IT Availability Now, the show that tells storeys of business resilience from the people who keep the digital world available.
 Today we’re taking a fresh look at resilience, specifically at business continuity plans, and all that entails.
 We’ll look at not only why so many BC plans failed to anticipate the pandemic, but what companies need to do now to refresh, rethink, and reinvigorate their resilience.
 I’m joined by Chris Butler.
 He’s Lead Principal Consultant, Resilience and Security at Sungard AS.
 Chris, welcome to the show.